ibm-cloud-docs/event-notifications/en-destination-pagerduty.md

 | Low | Info |
 | Anything Else | Info |
 {: caption="Table 2. {{site.data.keyword.en_short}} severity to PagerDuty severity mapping" caption-side="bottom"}

+## Testing a PagerDuty destination configuration
+{: #en-pd-test-destination}

+You can test a PagerDuty destination in the options menu provided againts the destination.
+You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.

+For more information on testing a destination, see [here](/docs/event-notifications?topic=event-notifications-en-test-destination).

 ## PagerDuty retry policy
 {: #en-pd-retry-policy}